cwerner1/conf2yaml/README.md

 ## Synopsis

-Python script to convert Cisco IOS/IOS-XE/NX-OS switch config into YAML data, suitable for use in Ansible.
+Python script to convert Cisco IOS/IOS-XE/NX-OS device config into YAML data, suitable for use in Ansible.

-I've forked this as I need a different YAML format and wanted to update to current Python.
+I've forked this as I need a different YAML format and wanted to update to a current Python version.

 ## Motivation